-Has your glorious dream of posting fresh blog content every week that propels your site through the rankings started to feel more like a nightmare?
+Has your dream of posting fresh blog content each week that propels your site through the rankings started to feel more like a nightmare?
 Then it’s time to think about hiring a writer for your blog.

 But while you might have realised it’s time to hand over the reins to a professional, you might also be wondering what that process entails.
 After all, the reputation of your company is at stake so you want to ensure you make the right decision.
-With that in mind, here are six things you need to know before hiring a writer for your blog.
+With that in mind, we look at why you might want to hire writers to produce your blog posts, 6 things to consider before hiring a writer for your blog and how and where to find writers.

-6 things you need to know when hiring a writer for your blog
+6 things to consider when hiring a writer for your blog

 1. What ‘the best writer for your blog’ means to you